Now Reading

-Grab your Pursuitist Passport and jetset to Paris for 48 hours of luxury, exploring the very best the City of Light has to offer.
+Grab your Pursuitist Passport and jetset to Paris for 48 hours of pure luxury: where to stay, where to eat, where to shop, and the very best things to do in the City of Light, from the luxury travel experts at Pursuitist.

 Paris needs no introduction as the pinnacle of luxury travel.
-In 2025, fresh off the excitement of hosting the 2024 Olympics and the grand reopening of Notre-Dame Cathedral, the City of Light shines brighter than ever.
-With only 48 hours to indulge, a seasoned traveler can still savor Paris’s finest – from palace hotels and Michelin-starred dining to artistic treasures and haute couture boutiques.
+With a magnificently restored Notre-Dame Cathedral once again welcoming visitors and a fresh wave of palace hotels and Michelin-starred openings, the City of Light is shining brighter than ever.
+This is your curated guide to the finest the city offers, covering where to stay, where to dine, where to shop, and the best things to do in just 48 hours.
+From legendary palace hotels and three-star tasting menus to haute couture ateliers and private art galleries, a seasoned traveler can savor it all.
 Base yourself at one of the city’s legendary palace hotels, each an experience in itself.
 Cheval Blanc Paris, the newest jewel perched on the Seine in the historic La Samaritaine building, offers contemporary elegance with just 72 lavish rooms, a Dior Spa, and a rooftop terrace overlooking Notre-Dame.
-Ritz Paris, the iconic grande dame on Place Vendôme, wraps you in timeless glamour – think gilded salons, the Hemingway Bar’s classic cocktails, and suites that once hosted the likes of Coco Chanel and F. Scott Fitzgerald.
-For art lovers, Le Meurice provides old-world grandeur with a creative twist: this 19th-century palace facing the Tuileries Gardens has a Dalí-designed restaurant ceiling and a history of famous artist guests.
-From whichever opulent home base you choose, your Pursuitist Passport itinerary curated by renowned luxury travel journalist Christopher Parr will whisk you through an unforgettable two days of Parisian luxury.
+In 2026 it earned France’s official “Palace” distinction, confirming its place among the city’s elite addresses.
+Ritz Paris, the iconic grande dame on Place Vendôme, wraps you in timeless glamour, with gilded salons, the Hemingway Bar’s classic cocktails, and suites that once hosted the likes of Coco Chanel and F. Scott Fitzgerald.
+For art lovers, Le Meurice provides old-world grandeur with a creative twist: this 19th-century palace facing the Tuileries Gardens has a Dalí-inspired restaurant ceiling and a history of famous artist guests.
+From whichever opulent home base you choose, your Pursuitist Passport itinerary, curated by renowned luxury travel journalist Christopher Parr, will whisk you through an unforgettable two days of Parisian luxury.

 Day 1: Artful Mornings and Elegant Evenings